abhiagarwal01/abhiagarwal01/README.md

-# Hey, you there, hey, hey, you there
+# Howdy 🤠!

-I'm Abhi Agarwal, and I'm a Data Engineer and Analyst for [SOPHiA Genetics](https://www.sophiagenetics.com/).
+I'm Abhi Agarwal, and I work with data for [SOPHiA Genetics](https://www.sophiagenetics.com/).

 I code primarily in Python and Rust.
 I'm interested in software that can mathematically verify itself for both performance and security-critical applications.